agile-ts/documentation/docs/packages/core/features/storage/Introduction.md

     async: true
 });
 ```
-If we aren't 100% sure whether we are dealing with an async Storage,
-we should omit the async property.
+It is often not necessary to define the async property,
-Because the Storage Interface is, in most cases, able to find out on its own,
-if it has to deal with an async Storage.
+since the Storage Interface is in the most cases able to find out with which kind of Storage it has to deal.

 | Type                     | Default   | Required |
 |--------------------------|-----------|----------|